Equilibrium Constant for a Metal-complex Ion

 Ref.
 Soln.
 5 4.0 mL 6.0 mL

-1. When you are done with the syringes or pipets, take them apart and rinse very well to clean them for re-use and set aside to dry.
+1. When you are done with the syringes, take them apart and rinse well to clean them for re-use.
+Pipets may simply be rinsed well.
+Set aside to dry.

 2. Each reference solution will need to be measured in the spectrophotometer.
 Stir each one carefully so that no cross-contamination occurs.
 Then fill a cuvet with each solution using a disposable pipet, capping them after they are full.
 They have a capacity of about 3 mL.
 Be careful to keep track of which cuvet has which reference solution in it!